 Does Aetna cover Wegovy?

 Aetna’s coverage for Wegovy can vary depending on your specific plan.
 Some plans cover Wegovy, while others specifically exclude coverage for weight loss treatment.
 When Wegovy is covered by select Aetna plans, it may be considered a “preferred brand drug,” which usually comes with a slightly higher copay than generic drugs.
-Also, prior authorization is usually required.
+Also, prior authorization is typically required.
+This often means providing medical documentation, such as a specific body mass index (BMI), and proof of previous weight loss attempts.
+Coverage may also depend on state regulations and employer-specific exclusions.

 Do you need a prior authorization for Wegovy?

 When Aetna plans do cover Wegovy, they usually require prior authorization that shows you’ve met certain coverage criteria.
-These criteria differ depending on whether the prescription is for an adult or a child.
+These criteria differ depending on whether the prescription is for an adult or a child, but in general, Aetna follows the indications approved by the US Food and Drug Administration (FDA) for Wegovy.

-For adults ages 18 and older, you may qualify for coverage with a prior authorization by meeting either of the two conditions below:
+Adults ages 18 and older may qualify for coverage with a prior authorization by meeting either of the two conditions below:

 1. You have already used Wegovy for at least three months at a stable maintenance dose and lost at least 5% of your baseline body weight (or maintained a 5% weight loss).